JS-Lee525/maicon-final/README.md

 # FocalNet for Object Detection with DINO

-This repo contains the code for reproducing object detection results of FocalNets.
+This repo contains the code for reproducing object detection results of our [FocalNets](https://arxiv.org/abs/2203.11926).
 It is based on [DINO](https://github.com/IDEA-Research/DINO).

 ## Installation